okarthikadevi02-spec/uber-ride-analysis-ml/README.md

 ---

 ## Note
-This project is created for educational purposes and demonstrates machine learning concepts in sports analytics.
+This project is created for educational purposes and demonstrates machine learning techniques in transportation analytics.